stephen-mw/gdoc_ssh_manager/README.md

 * ```Username```
 * ```SSH Public Key```

-On the document, make sure you check only the following two boxes:
+On the document, make sure you check only the following two boxes.
+Note, in the picture you don't see some of the boxes because the form wasn't made with a business account:
 * Require <ORGANIZATION> login to view this form
 * Automatically collect respondent's <ORGANIZATION username
 * Only allow one response per person (requires login)